everest-engineering/terraform-aws-hazelcast-ecs/README.md

 #### Prerequisites

-- Make sure you have installed JAVA and Docker
+- Make sure you have installed JAVA and Docker.
-- Set the values `access-key` and `secret-key` in `tests/hazelcast-java-client/src/main/resources/hazelcast-client.yaml` with your AWS Access Keys
+- Set the values `access-key` and `secret-key` in `tests/hazelcast-java-client/src/main/resources/hazelcast-client.yaml` with your AWS Access Keys.

 #### Setup

 The test setup is automated in [setup.sh](tests/setup.sh).
 It does the following things:

-1. Deploys the 'multi-node' example to AWS with Terraform
+1. Deploys the 'multi-node' example to AWS with Terraform.
-2. Verifies that the cluster has formed successfully
+2. Verifies that the cluster has formed successfully.
-3. Builds the Docker image for the JAVA client
+3. Builds the Docker image for the JAVA client.
-4. Runs the built Docker image
+4. Runs the built Docker image.
-5. Verifies members discovery
+5. Verifies members discovery.
-6. Verifies client connection to the cluster
+6. Verifies client connection to the cluster.

 #### Teardown

 Teardown of the test environment is automated in [teardown.sh](tests/teardown.sh).

-1. Destroys the 'multi-node' example
+1. Destroys the 'multi-node' example.
-2. Removes Docker images and containers
+2. Removes Docker images and containers.

 _Note:_ Don't forget to teardown the cluster to avoid incurring charges.